 Where to Stay in Montepulciano

-- Il Tosco is an elegant hotel in a renovated 15th century building in the historic center.
+- Il Tosco is an elegant bed and breakfast in a renovated 15th century building in the historic center.

 - Agriturismo Poggio Etrusco, in the countryside near Montepulciano, has 3 beautifully restored apartments and a double room.
 It’s owned by cookbook author Pamela Sheldon Johns and artist Johnny Johns who are available to help guests with suggestions for things to do, arrange winery tours and make reservations, and give cooking classes at the farm.